If you've ever felt like you were missing from your own story, this piece is for you—and the child you once were.

 I ended up drawing just me and a dog.
 'Where's your wife?'
 Jessica asked.
 My face got hot and my throat felt scratchy.
 I scribbled a girl figure next to mine, just like everyone else had done.
 After that, I learned it was easier to copy what the other kids drew.
 It felt fake, like wearing a Halloween costume to school every day.

 Looking back now, I understand what that constant pretending did.
-It didn't just hide me from others - it made it harder and harder to know who I really was."
+It made it harder and harder to know who I really was.

 The Archaeology of Shame